Serving Lehigh Valley And Eastern Pennsylvania

 Available 24/7 | Se Habla Español

-If you have been injured in a workplace accident, you can count on the legal team at Scherline & Associates to fight for your rights every step of the way.
+If you have been injured due to a dog bite, you can count on the legal team at Scherline & Associates to fight for you every step of the way.
 Contact us today to schedule your free case evaluation with a personal injury attorney.